RyanStonebraker/FreeSpeak_NLP/README.md

 * ***"Create a matrix of booleans with 1.2, True, False, 0, 1, and 2 - 5."***

 * ***"Make an array of values with "cat", "dog", "monkey", 123, 1.23, True, then create another array of strings with the values "cat", "big dog", 1 through 3 incrementing by 0.5.
 Finally, construct another array of values "test", "testing test test", and 1.2345.
 Print the 2nd array."***

+* ***"Make a box with "test1".
+Then make a box with "test2".
+Lastly, make a box with "test3".
+Print the 2nd box, print the 1st box, and then print the 3rd box."***

+* ***"Make a box with "test" and print this. repeat this 3 times."***

+* ***"Store 3 in a variable called apples.
+Store apples in a variable named oranges.Add 1 to oranges and then make a box with oranges and then print this.
+Repeat this 6 more times.
+Make a box with apples and print this."***

 #### Installation:
 ##### Python Flask Implementation: